patternfly/patternfly-org/packages/v4/src/content/design-guidelines/charts/themed-charts/themed-charts.md

 id: Themed charts
 section: charts
 ---
-A **Themed chart** is a chart with different theme and color treatments applied to it.
+A **themed chart** is a chart with different theme and color treatments applied to it.
 Themed charts can help visually distinguish between different categories and data collection points plotted on the graph.